brylevkirill/notes/Machine Learning.md

   [Bayesian Inference and Learning](https://dropbox.com/s/7vlg0vhb51rd6c1/Bayesian%20Inference%20and%20Learning.txt)

   - probability as measure of uncertainty, encodes ignorance in terms of distributions
   - treats everything as random variables, no difference between random and unknown variables
   - makes use of Bayes theorem: posterior = likelihood * prior / evidence
   - possible to compute the estimate p(U|O) for arbitrary unknown variable (U) given observed data (O) and not having any knowledge about latent variables (L) from the joint distribution p(U, O, L)
   - possibility to use posterior distributions as priors, combination of multiple models

 "From a Bayesian point of view, we should be integrating over likelihoods instead of using optimization methods to select a point estimate of model parameters (usually with ad hoc regularization tuned by cross validation)."

-"No free lunch theorem relies on unrealistic uniform sampling (which results mostly in white noise for real-world phenomena).
-Sampling from Solomonoff's universal distribution permits free lunch."

 ----